Yatala Labour Prison: Yatala Labour Prison today

 Yatala is reported as having 603 prisoners in a facility designed for 341.
 The prison was planned to be closed when a new prison at Mobilong was completed, though some buildings will be retained for their historic values.
-It was expected that the closure will happen by 2011, and the land developed for residential housing but this has been cancelled.
-No current funding has been put in place for the new prison, therefore the land redevelopment will not occur as previously noted.
+It was expected that the closure would happen by 2011, and the land developed for residential housing but this has since been cancelled.
+No current funding has been put in place for the new prison, therefore the land redevelopment will not occur as planned.

 A new roster was implemented on 2 July 2011 despite a widespread outcry and criticism by the staff.
 Stephen Mann was the previous General Manager of Yatala.
 He was succeeded by Brenton Williams and currently Tracy Watkins.
 Paul Laister is Peter Forrests successor of the PSA representative for Echo Division.
 The new gatehouse was opened in March, 2013 by David Brown, the Chief Executive of Department for Correctional Services.
 The reception area includes two state of the art turnstile machines, which can detect any concealed drugs and metal objects.
 It is also equipped with an X -ray scanning machine.
 After checking through the turnstiles, visitors and staff must go through an Iris scan and fingerprint detecting booths to gain entry into the prison.